Kentucky Court Records

 Can I Get a Misdemeanor Removed from a Record in Kentucky?

 Persons convicted of misdemeanor crimes in Kentucky can apply to have the records expunged.
-Although misdemeanors are considered less severe than felonies, they can have lifelong effects on a person’s criminal history record.
-Having the record expunged removes it completely from public access and all government agency systems.
+Although misdemeanors are considered less severe than felonies, they may affect a person’s criminal history record.
+Having the record expunged obliterates it from public access and all government agency systems.
 This means that the charge or conviction will no longer show up on the individual’s criminal history record and will be deemed to have never happened.

 Most misdemeanors are eligible for expungement in Kentucky.
 However, there are a few exemptions.
-The following charges or convictions will not be expunged:
+The following charges or convictions may not be expunged:

 - Sex offenses